GDATASoftwareAG/Graylog-Plugin-AlertManager-Callback/README.md

 `startsAt` will be set to the point of time when the condition triggered the alert.
 `endsAt` will be set to the point of time when the condition triggered the alert plus the set grace time which is configured for the alert.

+Additionally you can configure your own custom annotations and labels which should be submitted to the AlertManager (see screenshot below).

 ## How to deploy on Graylog
 You can easily build the plugin by executing `./gradlew build`.
 Afterwards there should be a `.jar` file inside the `build/libs/` directory.